paulrobertlloyd/paulrobertlloyd-v4/src/styleguide.md

 ![Photo taken during my drive on the Wild Atlantic Way.](/articles/2017/05/away_to_galway/wild_atlantic_way.jpg 'Single image, with supporting caption.')

-For figures using the `.align-bleed` modifier, the content will stretch across the entire width of the page.
+For figures using the `.u-align-bleed` modifier, the content will stretch across the entire width of the page.

 ![Photo of Salthill Diving Tower.](/articles/2017/05/away_to_galway/salthill_diving_tower.jpg 'Single image, with supporting caption.')
-{.align-bleed}
+{.u-align-bleed}

 ![Photo of Roundstone Quay.](/articles/2017/05/away_to_galway/roundstone_quay.jpg 'Single image, with supporting caption.')
-{.align-pull}
+{.u-align-pull}

-For figures using the `.align-pull` utility, the content will be floated to the right side of the page.
+For figures using the `.u-align-pull` utility, the content will be floated to the right side of the page.

 ## Text-level semantics